 Jeff Erickson's Research

-My main research interests are computational geometry, computational topology, and graph algorithms.
+My main research interests are computational geometry, computational topology, graph algorithms, and computer science education.
 Specific problem areas I have worked on include basic questions in combinatorial geometry and topology; analysis of realistic geometric inputs; geometric range searching; algorithms for continuously changing data; flows, cuts, shortest paths, and other structures in planar and surface graphs; and applications of geometry and topology to combinatorial optimization, computer graphics, robotics, spatial and temporal databases, and mesh generation.
-I am also (slowly) transitioning into computer science education research.
+My computer science education research focuses on the development and assessment of auto-graded scaffolding exercises for algorithms and other theory topics, and more generally on best practices for teaching theoretical computer science effectively, equitably, and at scale.

 My stuff